Prince William County, Virginia: Sports

-Government
+Government and politics

 County elected offices

 The county is divided into seven magisterial districts: Brentsville, Coles, Potomac, Gainesville, Neabsco, Occoquan, and Woodbridge.
 The magisterial districts each elect one supervisor to the Board of Supervisors which governs Prince William County.
 There is also a chairman elected by the county at-large, bringing total board membership to 8.
 A vice-chairman is selected by the board from among its membership.
 The county operates under the county form of the county executive system of government, with an elected Board of Supervisors.
 The board appoints a professional, nonpartisan county executive to manage operations of government agencies.

 Christopher Shorter was named County Executive for Prince William County, Virginia, by the Board of County Supervisors in October 2022.
 Prior to serving as the County Executive in Prince William County, he served as the first City Administrator in the City of Baltimore, Assistant City Manager in Austin, Texas, and served for more than 10 years in various leadership roles for the District of Columbia government, including Director of the DC Department of Public Works.